Emurgo/yoroi/README.md

 ## Packages

 Yoroi is a multi-repository project.
-You can review the packages in the [packages](https://github.com/Emurgo/yoroi/tree/develop/packages) folder.
+Review the packages in the [packages](https://github.com/Emurgo/yoroi/tree/develop/packages) folder.

 ## Contributing